-- I. The City will continue to make available to employees a Flexible Spending Plan established pursuant to IRS Section 125.
+I. The City will continue to make available to employees a Flexible Spending Plan established pursuant to IRS Section 125.
 The plan allows eligible employees to set aside up to the maximum amount allowed under IRS Section 125 per year pre-tax income to pay for costs associated with health insurance premiums and health costs not covered under the benefits plan.
 If the maximum amount changes under IRS Section 125 then the City will abide by that new amount.
-The plan also allows the employees to set aside pre-tax income to pay for costs of child care and adult dependent care.
-If the maximum amount changes then the City will abide by that new amount.
+The plan also allows the employees to set aside pretax income to pay for costs of child care and adult dependent care.
+If the maximum amount changes, then the City will abide by that new amount.
 Employees may choose to enroll in this plan annually during the open enrollment period for the coming calendar year.
-Participants in the plan must pay the monthly administrative cost by authorizing biweekly payroll deductions. - II.
+Participants in the plan must pay the monthly administrative cost by authorizing biweekly payroll deductions.

+- II.
 The City reserves the right to change carriers at any time, provided that plan benefits to Union members are substantially the same or better. - III.
-The City shall provide eighteen hundred dollars (\$1,800) per fiscal year to be used towards a flexible benefits plan known as a "125 Cafeteria Plan" and the "pre-tax advantage" provisions related to an employee's Medical, Flexible Spending Account, or other defined supplemental insurance contributions, prorated and paid over twenty-four (24) benefit pay periods provided that the employee is in paid status for the full pay period or is on an approved voluntary leave of absence.
+Effective January 1, 2024, the City shall provide full time employees three hundred dollars (\$300) per month ("Flex Dollars") on behalf of each employee eligible to participate in the City's 125 cafeteria plan. and the "pre-tax advantage" provisions related to an employee's Medical.
+Participants in the cafeteria plan may allocate their Flex Dollars to any of the pre-tax qualified benefits, including medical, Flexible Spending Account, or other defined supplemental insurance contributions offered by the City under the Section 125 plan provided that the employee is in paid status for the full pay period or is on an approved voluntary leave of absence.
 Cafeteria plan payments are not eligible for cash payments.